Given the code fragment:

 How many above statements can be used to replace /*INSERT*/, such that on execution, code will print [5, 10] on to the console?

-What will be the result of compiling and executing Test class?
+What will be the result of compiling and executing Aeroplane class?

 Given the code fragment: